astuyve/astuyve.github.io/_posts/2022-11-17-lambda-arch-switch.md

 ## Developer Ergonomics

 I freely admit that this is harder to do than simply invoking `$LATEST`.
 There's a reason multi-phase deployments are not the default for these IaC tools.
 In many cases you'll need to deploy twice, once to update the function code/configuration, and once to update your integration to point to the new function.
 Of course if you've [split your stacks](https://dev.to/aws-builders/serverless-at-team-scale-a8), this would already be your deployment practice.
 But fundamentally I don't think this is your fault, developer.
+We need sensible defaults that include best practices.
+We need less risky IAM policies, and we need safer deployments.

 We need to demand more ergonomic tools.